assemblee-virtuelle/semapps/website/docs/middleware/mirror.md

 Then your server will follow the ActivityPub relay actor of the remote server you are mirroring.
 Everytime some data changes occur on the remote server, your server will receive an Annouce activity and will update its local mirror of the data.

-You can retrieve the mirrored data with `LDP GET` and you can also link to this data inside your containers, with `LDP PATCH`.
+You can retrieve the mirrored data with the action `ldp.resource.get` or via the SPARQL endpoint, and you can also link to this data inside your containers, with `LDP PATCH`.

 ### `ldp.container.patch`